davids7788/QUBO-V2/configuration/docs/qubo_solve.md

 comparing to analytical solution.
 * `optimisation strategy:` "impact list" (more added in the future)
 * `hamiltonian rescaling:` When using the SubQUBO approach, contributions from outside the SubQUBO are added to the linear term of the participants in the SubQUBO.
-If "complete" then all the values, including the a_i term from the SubQUBO are divided by the number of all the participating outer contributions + 1, if "outer term", then it is only divided by the number of outside contributions, else no rescaling is done
+If "complete" then all the values, including the $a_i$ term from the SubQUBO are divided by the number of all the participating outer contributions + 1, if "outer term", then it is only divided by the number of outside contributions, else no rescaling is done
 * `initial binary vector:` initial solution vector, "ones" for [1, 1, ..., 1], "zeros for" [0, 0, ..., 0], else random
 * `search depth:` number of iterations the algorithm is allowed not to find a better solution in the context of a minimum energy (int)
 * `num qubits:` number of qubits of the SubQUBO (int)
-* `error mitigation algorithm:` "algebraic" (adding method of https://arxiv.org/pdf/2007.03663.pdf soon)
+* `error mitigation algorithm:` "algebraic" for error mitigation via matrix inverse of a calibration measurement (adding method of https://arxiv.org/pdf/2007.03663.pdf soon)
 * `compare to eigensolver:` True if calculation on SubQUBO level is done with Eigensolver too

 # bit flip optimisation